Despite what happened to me, in the next few years I learned I was fortunate in so many ways.

 I couldn’t sleep.
 Mom found me up and sobbing in the middle of the night.

 “I can’t stand it,” I said.
 “I have to go to college.
 I don’t care if I just start and go for one year.
 I”ll figure it out, somehow.
 But I can’t stand my life.”
 I don’t recall what else I said, but that was the gist of it.
 She talked to Dad and they would let me save what I earned for school instead of paying them rent as I had been.
 I applied for a National Defense Teacher’s Loan and got it.
-I would go to Kent State University because it was a good teacher’s college and it was close enough that Dad could drive me there; and I could afford the first year along with the loan.
+I would go to Kent State University because it was a good teacher’s college and it was close enough that Dad could drive and leave me there; and I could afford the first year along with the loan.

 I didn’t mind the job so much when I had a goal—Kent State University in the fall of 1964.